2nd September 2019

-That there are discrepancies in the salaries paid to men and women is not exactly earth shattering news, but the topic has hit headlines recently after companies with more than 250 employees had to declare what they pay their staff.
+Unfortunately, it isn’t exactly earth-shattering news that there are discrepancies in the salaries paid to men and women, but the topic has hit the headlines recently after companies with more than 250 employees had to declare what they pay their staff.

 Many experts believe it’s not just about closing the gender pay gap by paying women more, it’s about adopting a more inclusive company culture – including flexible working hours, the use of mobile technology, and financially viable leave packages for new parents.

 Arguably the biggest excuse for paying women less than men doing the same work as them is the fact that they are likely to take time away from work to have children.
 Society has conditioned us to believe that fathers shouldn’t or don’t need to take time away from work when they welcome a new baby as mothers are expected to; however, it needn’t be this way.

 An obvious way of making businesses friendlier towards women is to push fathers to take more paternity or shared parental leave to care for a new baby or child as this will even the playing field and allow mothers to return to work sooner.

 This also allows for more workplace flexibility for men, too.